wpilibsuite/frc-docs/source/docs/software/vision-processing/frcvision/walkthrough-video.rst

+.. include:: <isonum.txt>

-A Video Walkthrough of using FRC Vision with the Raspberry Pi
+A Video Walkthrough of using FRC\ |reg| Vision with the Raspberry Pi
 =============================================================

 At the "RSN Spring Conference, Presented by WPI" in 2020, Peter Johnson from the WPILib team gave a presentation on FRC Vision with a Raspberry Pi.

 .. raw:: html